 Ecological site concept

 As named, the Lowland ecological site occurs on the lowest part of the landscape.
 It receives excess water from surround landforms and may stay wet for extended periods throughout the year.
+This site is not similar in soils, landscape positions or vegetation to any other sites in MLRA 150A.

 Southern Loamy Prairie